wwywong2/GitNotes/Git_Readme.txt

 4.) push to remote
-git remote add origin "https://github.com/github-site/try.git" (origin can be any name but first is origin) git push -u origin master (name of out remote=origin, name of default local branch=master; u to remember settings) git push (next time)
+git remote add origin "https://github.com/github-site/try.git" (origin can be any name but first is origin) git push -u origin master (name of remote=origin, name of default local branch=master; u to remember settings) git push (next time)

 5.) pull from remote